fpereiro/gotoB/tutorial/tutorial.md

 While webapps were possible before Ajax, Ajax allowed webapps to start competing with native apps in terms of the user experience they offered, at least in certain domains.
 This tendency has kept on going over the past fifteen years, although much more in the desktop than in mobile devices (in mobile devices, native applications still hold considerable advantages over webapps).

 Ajax works thanks to a feature of JS that allows the browser to interchange data with the server without triggering a page request.
 Ajax, then, is fully dependent on JS.
-The usefulness of Ajax therefore required JS.

 Let's explore how this would work in our todo list app, when entering a new todo.